tangentcode/implish/README.md

 o: " 12345678"@ +/ 2 < m''' r       .: "color" by how soon point "escapes" :.

-wrln ' + o                          .: transpose and print the output :.
+echo ' + o                          .: transpose and print the output :.
 ```

 ## how to try it or get in touch